The Armchair Traveler Ritual

 The Route: Leaving Sequoia NP, heading deep into Kings Canyon, then North to Moaning Cavern.

-Must See: The Butterfly Inlet at Hume Lake.
+Must See: The unexpected Butterfly Inlet at Hume Lake.

 The Bearded Angel & The Butterflies

-The detour was worth it.
+The detour was absolutely worth it.
+Driving across the beautiful bridge to Hume Lake felt like entering a dreamland.
 On the way to the lake, I walked down to a small inlet and was suddenly surrounded by hundreds of butterflies.
+It was magical.
+I felt like a kid again chasing these cool wonders!

 Grizzly Falls

-Todd's excitement led to a soaked Rode microphone, and a slip on the wet rocks near the thundering water nearly led to a broken wrist!
+Todd's excitement to capture the perfect shot led him a little too close to that thunderous spray.
+It resulted in a soaked, ruined Rode microphone!
+Worse, a slip on the wet rocks near the thundering water nearly led to a broken wrist!

 ⚠️ Slick Rock Warning